kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

 You can write your own custom filter, and you can use it to parse certain blocks in a custom fashion.
-For most people this will not be necessary since Pandoc is feature complete, and when a specific need arises^[The features for references for figures, equations and tables are all python `pandocfilters` packages written by the one person [@duck_github].
-There is a two year long standing discussion on cross references [@_pandoc-1] that the curious reader is referred to.] the community has often provided a custom filter that does the job.
+For most people this will not be necessary since Pandoc is feature complete, and when a specific need arises^[The features for references for figures, equations and tables are all python `pandocfilters` packages written by the one person [@duck_github_nodate].
+There is a two year long standing discussion on cross references [@noauthor_pandoc_nodate-1] that the curious reader is referred to.] the community has often provided a custom filter that does the job.
 But if you come across a case where pandoc does not do what you want it to do, you can write a filter for it.

 <!-- BEGIN SLIDES -->

 There is a python package called `pandocfilters` that allows you to walk the AST and parse specific formats or keys.
 It is very powerful, and can offer unique ways to expand on pandoc's functionality.
-I wrote a pandocfilter [@krishnamurthy_github-1] to embed a jupyter notebook using a liquid tag style syntax, which I currently use for this [post](https://kdheepak.com/blog/active-reactive-and-apparent-power.html).
+I wrote a pandocfilter [@krishnamurthy_github_nodate] to embed a jupyter notebook using a liquid tag style syntax, which I currently use for this [post](https://kdheepak.com/blog/active-reactive-and-apparent-power.html).

 <!-- END SLIDES -->